michaelbrewer/aws-lambda-events/event-schema/README.md

 - Publish standard test events into the lambda console for over 100 different examples
 - Publish your locally defined tests
+- Set test name or use the test event file name
 - List of supported test events

 ## Usage